 By implementing a simple check-in process, customers that were dropping off equipment could be directed to a dedicated agent responsible for completing these transactions, moving those customers in and out of the store quickly.

-APPLICATION DEVELOPMENT RESULTED IN SHORTER WAIT TIMES
+APPLICATION DEVELOPMENT RESULTED IN IMPROVED CUSTOMER EXPERIENCE

 With our partner, we piloted the new iPad application and implemented new training protocols for sales agents, so they could execute the new drop-off and buy flows.
 Early results show delightfully shorter wait times.